zzyzy/AlgorithmsDataStructures/README.md

-# DataStructures
+# Algorithms & Data Structures
-Implementation of various data structures for learning
+Implementation of various algorithms and data structures for learning

 ## Building
+1. TypeScript
     Open project folder with VSCode
+2. C++
+    Open project folder with VSCode or CLion

 ## Languages used
 * TypeScript